FilipCools/GCD-course-project/CodeBook.md

   * The first row with variable name "Subject" corresponds to the subject number.
   * The second row with variable name "Activity" corresponds to the activity label (e.g. WALKING).
   * The rows 3 to 81 contain the means of the variables related to mean and std.
-  * Overview of the transformations done to compute AverageData: using the package plyr and the ddply command, take the means of the columns, for each combination of activity and subject.
+  * Overview of the transformations done to compute averagedata: using the package plyr and the ddply command, take the means of the columns, for each combination of activity and subject.